stupidcomputer/desmos-computer/README.md

 ## Things to do
 - [x] Write a test suite for the various instruction of the ISA executing *in Desmos*
+- [ ] Make the test suite reliable.
 - [ ] Write an assembler to compile a custom Assembly language to native Desmos list format.
 - [ ] Simplify all this into a command line tool.
 - [x] Simplify the synchronization stack.